luc-github/ESP3D/README.md

 If you want DHT11/22 support:
 * DHT_sensor_library_for_ESPx from @beegee-tokyo
-3. Compile project esp3d.ino according target: ESP8266 board or ESP32 board, please review config.h to enable disable a feature, by default athentication is disabled and most others are enabled.
+3. Compile project esp3d.ino according target: ESP8266 board or ESP32 board, please review config.h to enable disable a feature, by default authentication is disabled and most others are enabled.
 * for ESP8266 set CPU freq to 160MHz for better (https://github.com/luc-github/ESP3D/wiki/Install-Instructions)
 4. Upload the data content on ESP3D file system
 * Using SPIFFS uploader, this plugin and install instructions is available on each ESP core - please refere to it